gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ## Add a new dataset

 <div style="padding: 15px; border: 1px solid transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
-❌ Only the <i>Collection Administrator</i> role can add, edit and delete datasets.
+❌ Only the <i>Collection Administrator</i> role can add datasets.
 The steps described in this section are unavailable for users with only the <i>Data Digitizer</i> role.
 </div>

 1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on the **🪟Datasets** icon on the left side of the page.
   - On this page, you can see all the datasets of your institution that have already been added in DAGI.
 The names of the datasets are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
-  - You can order the dataset list by clicking on the **columns titles** (_Name_, _Code_, _State_, _Institution Code_, _Institution_, _Records count / est._ and _Updated At_, see the [Datasets view paragraph](#datasets-view){:target="_blank"} for a precise description).
+  - You can order the dataset list by clicking on the **columns titles** (_Name_, _Code_, _State_, _Institution Code_, _Institution_, _Records count / est._ and _Updated At_.
 By clicking twice or more, you can order them in an ascending or descending order.
-  - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_).
+  - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Exporting_).
 Unless the State of a dataset is on "🕒Ready", no other action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
 2. If your Datasets view is empty, click either on the **+ New dataset** button in the center of the window or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
 3. If your Datasets view already has datasets, click on the **🪟New dataset** button in the top right corner of the window.